cxpartners/cxpartners-research-library/README.md

 ## Deploying

 The easiest way to deploy is through Netlify.
-As Airtable doesn't currently support native webhooks, to pull the latest data down you will need to trigger a manual rebuild, or setup a webhook link in Netlify.
+As Airtable doesn't currently support native webhooks, you will need to manually trigger a rebuild to pull down the latest data, or setup a webhook link in Netlify.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/)